-As at 31 December 2019, the Group had 816 full-time employees (31 December 2018: 622).
+As at 31 December 2021, the Group had 690 full-time employees (2020: 694).
 The Group reviews the remuneration and benefits of its employees annually according to the relevant market practice and individual performance of the employees.
 Save for the social insurance in China and the mandatory provident fund scheme in Hong Kong, the Group has not set aside or accrued any amount of money to provide for retirement or similar benefits for its employees.
-The staff costs incurred in the year 2019 were approximately HK\$90.61 million (2018: approximately HK\$77.91 million).
-The increase in staff costs is mainly due to the increase in headcount of the newly established KEE (Guangdong) Jingmen Branch.
+The staff costs incurred in the year 2021 were approximately HK\$109.80 million (2020: approximately HK\$78.70 million).
+The increase in staff costs is mainly due to the resumption of operations as recovering from the COVID-19 pandemic and increase in performance bonus entitled to the management and workers.